survivejs/webpack-book/manuscript/developing/04_linting.md

 If you invoke `npm run lint:js` now, it should execute without any warnings or errors.
 If you see either, this is a good time to try ESLint autofixing.
 You can run it like this: `npm run lint -- --fix`.
 Running an npm script this way allows you to pass extra parameters to it.

 Another alternative would be to push it behind a *package.json* script.
-Autofix won’t be able to repair each error, but it can fix a lot.
+Autofix won't be able to repair each error, but it can fix a lot.
 And as time goes by and ESLint improves, it can perform more work.

 Beyond vanilla JSON, ESLint supports other formats, such as JavaScript or YAML.
 I.e., *.eslintrc.yaml* would expect YAML.
 See the [documentation](http://eslint.org/docs/user-guide/configuring#configuration-file-formats) for further details.